mattbierner/blog.mattbierner.com/_posts/2015-12-05-sketchy-keylogger.md

 This falloff means that there is far less data on later sections of the game than earlier sections.
 For example, while I have around 420 plays of mine levels recorded, I only reached the temple at all on ten runs, leaving just 22 temple level play throughs.

-With that limitation in mind, let's take a look what movement in each area looks like.
+With that limitation in mind, let's take a look at what movement in each area looks like.

 ## Mine
 (Until the day I die, the mine level music will be forever looping in some deep recess of my mind.)